apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

         $ cordova platform add ios
         $ cordova prepare              # or "cordova build"

+## Deploy the app

+To deploy the app on a connected iOS device:

+        $ cordova run ios --device
+To deploy the app on a default iOS emulator:

+        $ cordova emulate ios

+You can use __cordova run ios --list__ to see all available targets and __cordova run ios --target=target_name__ to run application on a specific device or emulator (for example,  `cordova run ios --target="iPhone-6"`).

+You can also use __cordova run --help__ to see additional build and run options.

+## Open a Project in the SDK

-Once created, you can open it from within Xcode.
+Once ios platform is added to your project, you can open it from within Xcode.
 Double-click to open the `hello/platforms/ios/hello.xcodeproj` file.
 The screen should look like this:

 ![](img/guide/platforms/ios/helloworld_project.png)